kosmo-us/commet-wiki.github.io/content/en/docs/commet/contribute.md

 #### Logo Design

 We invite talented artists and designers within our community to contribute their creative vision by designing a logo that encapsulates the essence of our educational resource-sharing mission.
 The logo should reflect our commitment to unity, growth, and access to knowledge.
-Submissions can be posted in the designated logo design thread in our discord.
+Submissions can be posted in the designated logo design room in our Matrix Space.

 #### Uploaders